jozzdart/hivez/hivez/README.md

 > Once Hive is set up, you can use `Hivez` right away:

 > 💡 Tip: For datasets needing fast search, [use `IndexedBox` for blazing-fast search](#-indexedbox--ultra-fast-full-text-search-for-hive) — same API, 100×-1000× faster.
-> That’s nice if you want to keep the “Extras” section visually compact.

 #### ➕ Put & Get